-When I awoke I felt very relaxed.
-I could not feel anything from my waist down.
+When I awoke I felt very relaxed and could feel nothing from my waist down.
 I don’t know how long I was out, but I looked around and saw the same patched walls, heard the same sounds of machines humming.
 There was a sheet hanging in front of me and I saw the profiles of people standing beyond it.
 I was still in surgery.
 I woke up too early.

 Evidently waking up during surgery runs in my family.
 My father woke up during his open heart surgery years ago.
 They put him back under immediately.

 “Can I watch?”
 I croaked.
 If Dr. Barria was surprised to see me awake, he did not show it.
 He told the nurse to partially take down the sheet so I could see the screen.

 I could see the two metal probes protruding from my knee on the screen to my right.
 Dr Baria pointed out the cartilage and my knee cap and explained what he was doing as he was doing it.
 He chiseled on my knee cap.
 I could hear the metal tapping and feel a tug on my leg but there was no pain.
 It was cool to see the inside of my knee.

 Soon the nurse pulled the sheet back up.
 I tried to pull it back down with my hand that was tied out to my side but the nurse just added more tape to keep the sheet up.
 They were closing up and did not want me to watch the final clean up.
 It was a bit humiliating during the clean up as I was exposed to a room full of doctors.
 This part I would have rather slept through.